tamoghna21/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 149-159) consisted of a convolution neural network with the following layers and layer sizes:
+1)First convolutional layer of 5x5 and filter size of 24.
+Stride is 2 and Activation ReLu 2)Second convolutional layer of 5x5 and filter size of 36.
+Stride is 2 and Activation ReLu 3)Third convolutional layer of 5X5 and filter size of 48.
+Stride is 2 and Activation ReLu 4)Fourth convolutional layer of 3x3 and filter size of 64.
+Stride is 1 and Activation ReLu 5)Fifth convolutional layer of 3x3 and filter size of 64.
+Stride is 1 and Activation ReLu 6)Then a Flatten layer
+7)Then a Fully connected layer of output 100 features 8)Then a Fully connected layer of output 50 features 9)Then a Fully connected layer of output 10 features 10)Then a Fully connected layer of output 1 feature

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)